-Four cancer fighting organizations have been hand-picked to represent different types of cancers that have affected many of the participants of Schwan’s USA CUP: breast cancer, children’s cancer, leukemia/lymphoma, and prostate cancer.
+Four cancer fighting organizations have been hand-picked to represent different types of cancers that have affected many of the participants of Schwan’s USA CUP: breast cancer, children’s cancer, leukemia/lymphoma, and colon cancer.

 Kick Cancer Details

 Donate now, prior to the tournament HERE.
 The team that raises the highest donation total will receive a cool gift for the entire team!

 Support Kick Cancer at the USA CUP retail store

 The USA CUP retail store in the Sport Expo Center will be selling Kick Cancer t-shirts in the four colors of our cancer organizations.

 Children’s Cancer Research Fund invests in lifesaving, leading-edge research in the prevention, diagnosis, treatment, and cure of childhood cancers and blood-related disorders.